 Bhavesh Bhika, who has served four years in the prison, said that the boat he was on had drifted towards the Pakistani waters at night.

 "There is no boundary in the sea.
 We had no way of knowing that we had violated your border, he said.

 Malir jail official Azeem Thebo said that with the release of these 20 Indian fishermen as a goodwill gesture on the part of the Pakistan government, there are 568 Indian fishermen still left in his jail.

 Pakistan and India regularly arrest rival fishermen for violating the maritime boundary which is poorly marked at some points.

 According to the lists of prisoners exchanged by India and Pakistan at the start of this year, at least 628 Indian prisoners were held in Pakistan, including 51 civilians and 577 fishermen.

 The Indian Government also shared the list of 355 Pakistani prisoners in India, including 282 civilians and 73 fishermen.

 Fishermen from Pakistan and India usually end up in jails after they are arrested for fishing illegally in each other's territorial waters.

-A senior official of the NGO Pakistan Fishermen Forum said that due to the absence of a clear demarcation line in the coastal area of the Arabian Sea between the two countries, these fishermen who do not possess the modern-day navigation equipment mistakenly crossed the red lines and ended up in jails.
+The Pakistan Fishermen Forum NGO said that due to the absence of a clear demarcation line in the coastal area of the Arabian Sea between the two countries, fishermen who do not possess the modern-day navigation equipment mistakenly cross the red lines and end up in jails.